otan-cockroach/crdb-blog-posts/time-blog.md

   conceptualise it as "behaving like a UTC timestamp".
-* **TIMESTAMPTZ is also just a date and time, but it displays timestamps and performs operations based on the session time zone.** Despite it's name, it does _not_ store timezones.
+* **TIMESTAMPTZ is also just a date and time, but it displays timestamps and performs operations based on the session time zone.** Despite it's name, it does _not_ store timezones - you can conceptualise this as being a "UTC offset" underneath.
   You've seen the "displays timestamp" bit already — we'll get to the "performs operations" component later.

 ### Parsing